PlywoodPallet/chess/README.md

 - Navigate to project directory
 - Run `ruby main.rb`

-Known issue: your chess game will look slightly different on other command line interfaces
+Known issue: your chess game will look different in other command line interfaces

 ## Project Requirements
 - 2-Player Game with legal moves